Is There a Dimmer Outlook Ahead for Alcoa Corporation (AA)?

-Alcoa Corporation (NYSE:AA) went up by 3.21% from its latest closing price compared to the recent 1-year high of $57.57.
-The company’s stock price has collected 4.16% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that Alcoa Plans to Restart Curtailed Aluminum Smelting Capacity at Portland Aluminium in Australia
+Alcoa Corporation (NYSE:AA) went up by 1.39% from its latest closing price compared to the recent 1-year high of $57.57.
+The company’s stock price has collected 8.48% of gains in the last five trading sessions.
+Press Release reported on 11/11/21 that Thinking about trading options or stock in Freeport-McMoRan, Marathon Digital, Alcoa, Riot Blockchain, or General Motors?

 Is It Worth Investing in Alcoa Corporation (NYSE :AA) Right Now?